How to Improve Air Quality in a House: 9 Tested & Proven Tips

 Before you know what kinds of measures you need to take to improve the air quality in your home, you need to know how to test for impurities.

 This is a big topic, so we shall only touch on it a bit, just to give you an idea.
-In future, we shall write a bigger piece on it.
+In the future, we will write a bigger piece on it.

 If you live in the following cities, you need an air purifier: